 An Educated Guess

+Most picks were in the technology world, but let's start with Learning Care Group ( LCGI), which is essentially a franchisor of preschool programs for tots as well as after-school programs for older children.
+Its schools are marketed under the Childtime and Tutor Time brand names across the country, and they serve a highly fragmented industry.
+The stock fulfills a number of my requirements for potential doublers: It has traded as much as three times higher in better times and for less than $1 in worse times.
+It has a new management team that has developed a fresh approach to franchising and expanding a core concept.
 Its chief executive has been buying shares in the open market, and its shares are cheap in relation to those of its industry peers, with a price-to-sales multiple of 0.5.
 Institutional owners include the smart folks at DDJ Capital Management, a specialist in distressed companies, and the value hounds at Heartland Advisors.
 And there has been solid but not outrageous recent technical momentum.
 A double would only take the market capitalization of Learning Care to $220 million, which is reasonable for a company with $212 million in trailing 12-month sales.